+- .1 Commissioning Team consists of multiple parties with separate responsibilities. - .2 Owner:
-- .1 Commissioning Team consists of multiple parties with separate responsibilities. - .2 Owner: - .1 establishes acceptance criteria, - .2 provides operations staff to receive training, and to witness any or all tests at their discretion, - .3 final acceptance of commissioning results. - .3 Design Consultant: - .1 responsible for the construction review activities in accordance with local building code requirements, - .2 may participate in development and / or review of commissioning procedures. - .3 reviews commissioning test results,

-.4 Commissioning Authority:

-- develops commissioning plan and procedures, .1 - coordinates Owner's commissioning team members who witnesses tests, .2 - .3 selectively witnesses commissioning tests on an audit basis to confirm compliance by the Contractor to the Commissioning Plan. - .4 reviews commissioning test results and makes recommendations to the Owner for acceptance.

-.5 General Contractor / Construction Manager:

-- coordinates and manages commissioning activities, .1 - .2 develops and integrates commissioning activities into the construction schedule, - .3 ensures commissioning procedures are completed and documented, and commissioning records including any required attachments are submitted.

-.6 Mechanical trades Contractors:

-- .1 Provide the services of qualified technician(s) who are familiar with the construction and operation of the system, to start up and debug equipment and systems within the Division 20 scope of Work.
-Include for labour, materials, and subsistence costs for these same technicians to assist the Commissioning Authority in completing the commissioning program. - Provide access to the contract plans, shop drawings, and equipment cut sheets of all installed .2 equipment. - Ensure the qualified technician(s) are available and present during commissioning testing to .3 complete the tests, make adjustments and to assist in problem resolutions. - Should any equipment or system experience performance problems and/or reconstruction or .4 replacement of comments is required, include for additional technician time for subsequent retesting of systems until required system performance is achieved. - .5 The Commissioning Authority reserves the right to approve proposed technicians with regard to the technical skill level required for each type of equipment and/or system, and a willingness by the individual(s) to work within the Commissioning Group.
+- .1 establishes acceptance criteria, - .2 provides operations staff to receive training, and to witness any or all tests at their discretion, - .3 final acceptance of commissioning results. - .3 Design Consultant: - .1 responsible for the construction review activities in accordance with local building code requirements, - .2 may participate in development and / or review of commissioning procedures, - .3 reviews commissioning test results, - .4 Commissioning Authority: - .1 develops commissioning plan and procedures, - .2 coordinates Owner's commissioning team members who witnesses tests, - .3 witnesses commissioning tests to confirm compliance by the Contractor to the Commissioning Plan, - .4 reviews commissioning test results and makes recommendations to the Owner for acceptance. - .5 Chairs commissioning meetings - .5 General Contractor / Construction Manager: - .1 coordinates and manages commissioning activities, - .2 develops and integrates commissioning activities into the construction schedule, - .3 ensures commissioning procedures are completed and documented, and commissioning records including any required attachments are submitted. - .4 Attends and participates in commissioning meetings - .6 Mechanical trades Contractors: - .1 Provide the services of qualified technician(s) who are familiar with the construction and operation of the system, to start up and debug equipment and systems within the Division 20 scope of Work.
+Include for labour, materials, and subsistence costs for these same technicians to assist the Commissioning Authority in completing the commissioning program. - .2 Provide access to the contract plans, shop drawings, and equipment cut sheets of all installed equipment. - .3 Ensure the qualified technician(s) are available and present during commissioning testing to complete the tests, make adjustments and to assist in problem resolutions. - .4 Should any equipment or system experience performance problems and/or reconstruction or replacement of comments is required, include for additional technician time for subsequent retesting of systems until required system performance is achieved. - .5 The Commissioning Authority reserves the right to approve proposed technicians with regard to the technical skill level required for each type of equipment and/or system, and a willingness by the individual(s) to work within the Commissioning Group.

-.7 Controls Contractor, in addition to the requirements described above:

-- Provide test reports using own documentation formats, for wiring tests, loop testing, loop .1 tuning, and sequence functional tests. - .2 Provide details of the control system, schematics, and a narrative description of control sequences of operation.

-8. Electrical Contractor:
+.6 Attends and participates in commissioning meetings

-.1 provide a foreman electrician familiar with the electrical interlocks, interfaces with emergency power supply, and interfaces with alarm and life safety systems.
-Provide access to the contract plans, and all as built schematics of sub systems, interfaces and interlocks.
+- .7 Controls Contractor, in addition to the requirements described above: - .1 Provide test reports using own documentation formats, for wiring tests, loop testing, loop tuning, and sequence functional tests. - .2 Provide details of the control system, schematics, and a narrative description of control sequences of operation. - .8 Electrical Contractor: - .1 provide a foreman electrician familiar with the electrical interlocks, interfaces with emergency power supply, and interfaces with alarm and life safety systems.
+Provide access to the contract plans, and all as built schematics of sub systems, interfaces and interlocks. - .9 Equipment suppliers: - .1 provide the services of manufacturers' service personnel to provide assistance with pre start and initial startup of the equipment, as required.

-Equipment suppliers: .9

-.1 provide the services of manufacturers' service personnel to provide assistance with pre start and initial startup of the equipment, as required.

-SECTION 20 08 15 MECHANICAL COMMISSIONING MH Project No.: 1802218.00 Date: June 2019 Page 6

-3.1 COMMISSIONING MEETINGS

-- Conduct, chair, and record commissioning meetings .1 - .2 Pre construction: - .1 participate in a pre construction meeting of commissioning team members, to familiarize parties with the commissioning process, and to ensure that the responsibilities of each party are clearly understood. - .3 Construction and Post Construction: - participate in commissioning meetings as scheduled by the General Contractor. .1 - .2 participate in trade commissioning meetings as required, in addition to the regular commissioning team meetings, - identify to the commissioning group problems relating to the commissioning schedule, .3 identification of start up issues, etc, and participate in the resolution of these problems.
+- 3.1 COMMISSIONING MEETINGS - .1 Conduct, chair, and record commissioning meetings - .2 Pre construction: - .1 participate in a pre construction meeting of commissioning team members, to familiarize parties with the commissioning process, and to ensure that the responsibilities of each party are clearly understood. - .3 Construction and Post Construction: - .1 participate in commissioning meetings as scheduled by the General Contractor. - .2 participate in trade commissioning meetings as required, in addition to the regular commissioning team meetings, - .3 identify to the commissioning group problems relating to the commissioning schedule, identification of start up issues, etc, and participate in the resolution of these problems.